 An official transcript showing any and all courses attempted and grades earned from another college or university.

-Scores of the ACT or the SAT.
-This is required of students 24 years of age or younger.
-(MSU code number is 3212 for ACT and 6478 for SAT)
+Scores of the ACT or the SAT, if you have taken the exams (MSU code number is 3212 for ACT and 6478 for SAT)

 A completed university immunization form.
 For anyone born after 1956, proof of immunization against measles, mumps, and rubella must be supplied by official documents.
 Proof of the meningococcal disease (Meningitis) vaccination is required, as well, for students living on campus.